 Originated in 1995 under the leadership of Judith Tintinalli, MD, the residency is now a fully accredited powerhouse of emergency medicine training under the leadership of Nikki Waller, MD.
 UNC EM residents learn and develop into leading emergency physicians in a supportive and collegial environment where the drive for excellence does not ask us to sacrifice our humanity along the way.

-We currently have renowned Fellowships in Emergency Medical Services (EMS), Pediatrics, Geriatrics and Global Health.
-We are in the process of developing Research and Global Health fellowships.
+We currently have renowned Fellowships in Emergency Medical Services (EMS), Pediatrics, Geriatrics, and Global Health.
+We offer three new Fellowships in Administration and Leadership, Education, and Research.
 These fellowships allow our residents and Emergency Medicine physicians from around the country to develop expertise in issues crucial to the practice of emergency medicine in the 21st century.

 Want to be apart of something bigger?
 Then the Global Emergency medicine subset might interest you.
 Travel half away around the world and provide care for people in need.